viamrobotics/docs/docs/tutorials/get-started/try-viam-sdk.md

 If you successfully configured your robot and it is able to connect to the Viam app, the button will become enabled.
 If you open the developer console, you should see some output including the names of your rover's resources.
 These are the components and services that the robot is configured with in the Viam app.

 {{% /tab %}}
+{{% tab name="Flutter" %}}

+Flutter code must be launched from inside a running Flutter application, so to get started programming your rover with Flutter you should follow the instructions to [Build a Flutter App that Integrates with Viam](/tutorials/control/flutter-app/).

+{{% /tab %}}
 {{< /tabs >}}